pallets/jinja/docs/switching.rst

 ------

-If you have previously worked with Django templates, you should find Jinja2 very familiar.
+If you have previously worked with Django templates, you should find Jinja very familiar.
 In fact, most of the syntax elements look and work the same.

-However, Jinja2 provides some more syntax elements covered in the documentation and some work a bit different.
+However, Jinja provides some more syntax elements covered in the documentation and some work a bit different.

 This section covers the template changes.
 As the API is fundamentally